-	Now, thanks to nanotechnology, string makers are able to put microscopic coatings on their strings that have a minimal impact on how they feel, while still providing full tone and long sustain as well as increased lifespan.
+Now thanks to nanotechnology, string makers are able to put microscopic coatings on their strings that have a minimal impact on how they feel, while still providing full tone and long sustain as well as increased lifespan.

 The material that your strings are made from, known as the alloy, is the blend of metals used in the production of the strings.
 The most basic electric guitar strings are typically made from mild steel with a nickel plating applied by electrolysis.
-The nickel playing provides protection against corrosion while also adding some shimmer to the tone.
+The nickel plating provides protection against corrosion while also adding some shimmer to the tone.

-Of course, there are numerous metals used in string making, and each has an impact on tone, feel, and lifespan.
+Of course, there are numerous metals used in string-making and each has an impact on tone, feel, and lifespan.
 Tone is affected due to the way in which the metal of the string interacts with the magnetic field generated by the pickups.
-Different metals have different textures, which will affect the way they feel and react under the fingers, and of course some metals are inherently corrosion resistant, while others are susceptible to rust.
+Different metals have different textures, which will affect the way they feel and react under the fingers.
+And of course, some metals are inherently corrosion resistant, while others are susceptible to rust.

-- Nickel Plated Steel
+- Nickel-Plated Steel

 - The most common material and very inexpensive.
-Well rounded tone, with moderate lifespan.
+Well-rounded tone, with moderate lifespan.

 - Stainless Steel